Kaljurand/Grammars/gf/Unitconv/README.md

 and add some functions:

     length_unit : Length -> LengthUnit ;
-    prefixed_length_unit : Prefix -> Length -> LengthUnit ; -- only if unit can be SI-prefixed
+    -- only if units of this quantity can be SI-prefixed prefixed_length_unit : Prefix -> Length -> LengthUnit ;

+(Note that it is currently not possible to declare that only some units of a quantity can be SI-prefixed, e.g. if the grammar allows "milli seconds" then it also allows "nano decades".)

 Into the concrete syntaxes (UnitEst.gf and UnitApp.gf) add the linearizations of these functions, e.g. in the case of UnitEst.gf:

-    length_unit = id CaseStr ;
+    -- id: just copy the linearization of Length to get LengthUnit length_unit = id CaseStr ;
-    prefixed_length_unit = prefix ;
+    -- prefix: prefix the linearization of Length with a prefix word to obtain LengthUnit prefixed_length_unit = prefix ;

 Also, add the corresponding conversion function to Unitconv.gf: